olets/astro-craftcms/README.md

     bun run app <replace with the script> # e.g. `bun run app dev` or `bun run app start` to start the app
     ```

-    For example, to start the SSR app run
+    For example, to start the SSG app run

     ```shell
     bun run app dev # or `bun run app start`